About

 - Outer Space ✨🚀👨🚀🌒✨

-I am honored to be an AHA-NASA Fellow in Aerospace History which will allow me to be based partly in Chicago and partly in Washington, DC at the Kluge Center. and a recipient of the Gerald R. Ford Scholar Award in Honor of Robert M. Teeter and the Reed Fink Award in Southern Labor History.
+I am honored this year to be an AHA-NASA Fellow in Aerospace History which has allowed me to be based partly in Chicago and partly in Washington, DC where I was a resident at the Kluge Center.
+This year I was also the recipient of the Gerald R. Ford Scholar Award in Honor of Robert M. Teeter and the Reed Fink Award in Southern Labor History.
 This past summer I was a fellow at Middlebury's Monterey Symposium in Armenia, Georgia, and Turkey and before that I was a Rackham Doctoral Intern Fellow with the National Humanities Alliance where I helped advocate for the humanities in higher education.
 Previously I was also a Visegrad Fellow at the Open Society Archivum in Budapest, which set me on the track of being a historian of space and the Cold War.
+I have been supported in my dissertation research by fellowships from Georgia State University, the Kosciuszko Foundation, the FLAS Program, my department, and the University of Michigan.

 I also work alongside Professors Howard Brick, Paul Le Blanc, and Brian Whitener on a (massive!) historical document collection callled Independent Marxism in the American Century, four volumes of which are forthcoming with Haymarket Books and Brill.